Syncleus/aparapi.com/source/documentation/multiple-dim-ranges.html.md

 ---
-    title: UsingMultiDimExecutionRanges
+title: Multiple Dim Ranges
+description: How to use the Range class (for multi-dim range access).
 ---

-*How to use the new Range class (for multi-dim range access) Updated Feb 13, 2012 by frost.g...@gmail.com*

 Aparapi now allows developers to execute over one, two or three dimensional ranges.
 OpenCL natively allows the user to execute over 1, 2 or 3 dimension grids via the clEnqueueNDRangeKernel() method.